 - For patients aged 50-70 years with a normal DRE and a PSA below 3 ng/mL, the NCCN recommends retesting every 1-2 years.

 - NCCN panel members were divided on the question of PSA thresholds that would prompt prostate biopsy: 2.5 ng/mL has been used, whereas 3 ng/mL is evidence-based and reduces the risk for overdetection; however, some panel members recommended considering the PSA level in the context of other risk factors rather than using a specific PSA cutoff.

 - In selected cases, risk calculators could be used to stratify risk.

-- With Mets will need androgen deprivation therapy (leuprolide) if no meds then castration
+- Patients with metastases will need androgen deprivation therapy (leuprolide) if there are no meds, then castration

 - Monitor PSA should be less < 0.1

 Many prostate carcinomas are contained within the gland, making it difficult to assess progression with a digital examination alone.

 Ultrasonography is used largely for staging disease, not monitoring disease progression.

 Serum acid phosphatase is more predictive of metastatic disease than PSA measurement, but its use has largely been replaced by PSA.